Why did TripCheck change? I liked it the way it was!

 Archived road condition reports for a particular State or US highway are available by request.
 These reports are available 24 hours after the date requested.
 In most cases, a simple road report can be turned around in one to two working days.
 To request an archived road report: TripCheck.Support@odot.state.or.us

-My browser is in Compatibility View, how do I turn it off?
+My browser is outdated or in Compatibility View, how do I fix it?

-The easy way is to click the blue broken page icon in your address bar.
+The best option is to update your browser.
+New browsers are faster, safer and more secure.
+Learn more at Browse Happy.
+If you have Microsoft Internet Explorer 9 in Compatibility View mode try to find and click the blue broken page icon in your address bar.
 Or, in your browser click the Tools menu and find Compatibility View on the menu.
 Make sure it is unchecked.
 Additionally, you can click Compatibility View Settings and ensure TripCheck.com is not on your list of "Websites you've added to Compatibility View".

 My browser is not showing me up-to-date images.
 What do I do?